qwer1234abc/StarTrekkers/README.md

 ## Features :video_game:

 For the features of the website it is ease to make users to understand and navigate easily.
 Therefore, it is seperated into few different parts.
 The main part which consists of three different games located horizontally at the top panels.
 At the home page, there is a **`'Sign in'`** and **`'Sign Up'`** buttons for users to login to their own account and resgister an account if does not have one.
 The **`'Shop'`** which allow players to buy their desired items with the points they have earned from playing the games.
+Moreover, the shop is also refilled up with items once it reaches less than 10 items.
 In addition to that, users are able to find a **`'Mode'`** page below **`'Shop'`** that unable users to change from light/dark mode base on their own peferences.
 Moreover, a **`'Leaderboard'`** page that shows the top ranking players.
 Apart from that, there is also a **`'Socials'`** page for players to keep connected with the community.
 Not to mention, there are multiple clickable buttons located on the side of each and every pages that allow users to easier navigate themselves to another page.

 ### Existing Features